Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: An application to codimension-one subgroups

-We have proved that, for any pair of hyperplanes separated by at least $n \cdot \dim(X)$ other hyperplanes, the intersection of their stabilisers has cardinality at most $M^n! \cdot (\dim(X)!)^n \cdot N$.
-Thus, the action $G \curvearrowright X$ is acylindrical on the hyperplanes.
-It follows from Theorem \ref{main1} that $G$ is either acylindrically hyperbolic or virtually cyclic. \end{proof}
+Thus, we have proved that, for any pair of hyperplanes separated by at least $n \cdot \dim(X)$ other hyperplanes, the intersection of their stabilisers has cardinality at most $(M! \cdot \dim(X)!)^n \cdot N$.
+Consequently, the action $G \curvearrowright X$ is acylindrical on the hyperplanes, and it follows from Theorem~\ref{main1} that $G$ is either acylindrically hyperbolic or virtually cyclic. \end{proof}

 \begin{lemma} Let $G$ be a group and $G_1,H_1, \ldots, G_k,H_k \leq G$ a collection of subgroups.
 Suppose that, for every $1 \leq i \leq k$, $H_i$ is a subgroup of $G_i$ of index at most $n_i$.
-Then $\bigcap\limits_{i=1}^k H_i$ has index at most $(n_1 \cdots n_k)!$ in $\bigcap\limits_{i=1}^k G_i$. \end{lemma}
+Then $\bigcap\limits_{i=1}^k H_i$ has index at most $n_1! \cdots n_k!$ in $\bigcap\limits_{i=1}^k G_i$. \end{lemma}